Here's What Andrea Rogers Eats in a Day

-Her A.M. smoothie always includes the chocolate-flavored Plant-Based Protein Shake (she loves it!), along with almond milk (she doesn’t do dairy), a banana, and what she calls “the good stuff.”
+Her A.M. smoothie always includes the chocolate-flavored Plant-Based Nutrition Shake (she loves it!), along with almond milk (she doesn’t do dairy), a banana, and what she calls “the good stuff.”

 She adds chia, flax, or hemp seeds for fiber and healthy fats (including omega-3s) and collagen for her skin and hair.
 Lately, Andrea has been adding a little MCT oil for the potential brain boost.